flazedd/cs4575-project1/cs4575_project1/g2_ml_libraries.md

 ---

 ## Introduction
+As machine learning (ML) models grow in complexity and scale, their computational demands have increased, leading to increased energy consumption.
+Training large-scale deep learning models can require as much energy as powering multiple households for weeks, with some studies estimating that training a single deep learning model can emit as much carbon as five cars over their lifetime [Strubell et al., 2019](https://aclanthology.org/P19-1355/).
+Given the rapid expansion of AI applications across industries, optimizing the energy efficiency of ML frameworks is critical for reducing both operational costs and environmental impact.

+This paper investigates the energy efficiency of three widely used ML frameworks: Keras, PyTorch, and JAX.
+Each of these frameworks offers distinct design philosophies and computational optimizations which may significantly impact their energy consumption.
+While extensive research has been done to compare these frameworks in terms of training speed and model accuracy, fewer studies have focused on their power consumption and energy efficiency.
+Given the scale at which these ML libraries can be deployed in the real world, small differences could quickly lead to significant practical differences in energy consumption.

+By systematically measuring energy usage for the same exact workload across different frameworks for multiple iterations, this study aims to provide insights into how ML engineers can make more sustainable choices when selecting a ML framework.
+The results will be valuable for researchers, developers, and organizations seeking to balance model performance with environmental responsibility and associated costs.

 For this experiment we aim to compare the energy consumption of Tensorflow (keras), PyTorch and JAX when training and using a Convolutional Neural Network (CNN).
 We have implemented the same exact CNN architecture for each framework and then we measure energy usage of each.